-Defining core competencies for public health: The previous standards made specific mention of core competencies for public health professionals; however, there is no reference in these new Standards, thus far.
+- The previous standards made specific mention of core competencies for public health professionals, however, there is no reference in these new Standards, thus far.
 This provides an opportunity to further define these but it could also lead to inconsistencies.

 D. CONCLUSION